andrewdalpino/UltraZoom/README.md

 A fast single image super-resolution (SISR) model for upscaling images with ultra high-quality.
 Ultra Zoom uses a two-stage "zoom in and enhance" mechanism that utilizes a fast deterministic upscaling algorithm to upscale the image and then enhances it through a steerable residual pathway that operates primarily in the low-resolution subspace of a deep neural network.

-**Note:** This project has no relation to [UltraZoom: Generating Gigapixel Images from Regular Photos](https://dl.acm.org/doi/10.1145/3757377.3763919) which was published under the same name.
+**Note:** This project has no relation to [UltraZoom: Generating Gigapixel Images from Regular Photos](https://dl.acm.org/doi/10.1145/3757377.3763919) which was published after this project under the same name.

 ## Key Features